gorsnehal/RoboND-Term2-P2-WhereAmI/README.md

 ```

 * Download the repository folder 'sg_bot' to catkin workspace folder
-Use following command to clone entire repository, and copy 'sg_bot' folder to your catkin_ws/src folder.
+Use following command to clone entire repository, and then copy 'sg_bot' folder to your catkin_ws/src folder.
 ```
 $ git clone https://github.com/gorsnehal/RoboND-Term2-P2-WhereAmI.git
 ```
 * Compile & Build the sg_bot package
 ```
-catkin_make;
+catkin_make
 source devel/setup.bash
 ```
 * After the above steps, you should be able to run the commands below in separate terminals